-Premises Liability Lawyers Representing People Harmed on Business Property
+Florida Premises Liability Lawyers Represent People Harmed on Business Property

-Premises liability is the legal concept where the owner of property is ultimately responsible for any injuries suffered by people on those premises due to negligence.
-Although residential homeowners are liable for their properties, business owners have an even higher standard of care owed to customers.
-This is because a business specifically invites people onto the property for its own monetary benefit.
+Premises liability is the legal concept where the owner of a property is ultimately responsible for any injuries suffered by people on those premises due to negligence.
+Although residential homeowners are liable for their properties, business owners have an even higher standard of care owed to their customers.
+This is because a business specifically invites people onto its property for its own monetary benefit.

-Colson Hicks Eidson has enjoyed tremendous success representing a wide range of clients, and our personal injury lawyers have secured hundreds of millions of dollars over the decades.
-As we are located near Miami, a popular tourist destination, we have significant experience regarding Florida premises liability cases involving hotels, resorts and cruise ships in particular.
-Our other law offices are also located in the busy cities of New Orleans and Washington DC.
-However, we have the resources and experience needed to successfully handle premises liability injury claim nationwide.
+Colson Hicks Eidson has enjoyed tremendous success representing a wide range of clients, and our personal injury lawyers have secured hundreds of millions of dollars in settlements and verdicts over the decades.
+Because we are located in South Florida, a popular tourist destination, we have significant experience regarding Florida premises liability cases involving hotels and resorts as well as cruise ship accidents.
+We also have the resources and experience needed to successfully handle premises liability injury claims nationwide.

 Do I Have a Premises Liability Case?

-- A slip and fall accident due to a hazardous condition on the floor:
+- Slip and fall accidents due to a hazardous condition on the floor:

 - Lack of handrails or guardrails

-- A person is injured or assaulted due to negligent security:
+- Injury or assault due to negligent security:

 - Failure to provide adequate security personnel

-- Lack of sufficient lighting or lack of locks on doors or windows
+- Lack of locks on doors or windows

-- A person is harmed from a defect on the property:
+- Harm from a defect on the property:

-- Cracks in the sidewalk of which the owner is responsible
+- Cracks in the sidewalk for which the owner is responsible

 - Faulty electrical work resulting in electrocution

-- Furniture collapse in hotels or cruise ships
+- Furniture collapse in hotels or on cruise ships

-- A person drowns or is harmed at a swimming pool:
+- Drowning or other harm at a swimming pool:

 - Failure to fence the pool in accordance with the law